 - Urine test to detect pregnancy

 - Though the previous two methods are commonly used to diagnose pregnancy, they are not a reliable false pregnancy test.
 An ultrasound test of the abdomen and pelvis area will have to be done to establish the pregnancy.
 In case of a false pregnancy, the ultrasound will not show up a heartbeat, neither will a foetus be seen.

 - Other conditions could be the cause of the symptoms of pregnancy such as obesity or ovarian cysts.
 Tests will have to be done to diagnose these conditions.

 There are two factors to consider when treating a false pregnancy.
 If the condition has been caused due to some physical or physiological reason, then this will be treated first.
 In the case of cystic ovaries, the treatment plan will include medication, lifestyle changes, and maybe even meditation.
 And if the ovarian cyst is big or harmful, then a surgery will be required.
 If the false pregnancy is brought about by a psychological reason, then it will have to be treated with the help of psychiatrists and therapists.

 In either case, the woman might have become invested in the idea of being pregnant.
 Apart from the pregnancy, she might have also prepared herself for raising a child.
 Once it is established that the pregnancy is false, the woman will need a lot of care.
 The dream of having a child is a very dear one, and having those hopes unfounded can be emotionally hard for the woman.
 It is best that you talk to your doctor and also with a therapist to make peace with this apparent loss.

 A false pregnancy looks and feels like any other pregnancy but is in fact not a real pregnancy.
 There is no foetus and is caused by a number of factors.
-It is best that you confirm your pregnancy with ultrasound as it is the most reliable test for establishing a pregnancy.
+If you suspect that you’re pregnant, visit a doctor, get a blood test and have an ultrasound scan performed, as they are the most reliable tests for establishing a pregnancy.